-Live Video School Program for Grades 6-12
+School Program for Grades 6-12

-During this staff-led program, students will explore biodiversity on a coral reef using the same methods as Smithsonian scientists.
+During this museum educator-led program, students explore biodiversity on a coral reef using the same methods as Smithsonian scientists.
 Students will practice science skills of observing, classifying, and quantifying organisms living on coral reefs using real data collected by field scientists with Autonomous Reef Monitoring Structures (ARMS).
 They will use their observations to understand how biodiversity is related to ecosystem resilience, and how humans are impacting these vital ocean habitats.

 Upcoming Science How Live Webinars